Mortgage Eligibility Guide

 As well as assessing your income, mortgage lenders will also look at your spending habits.
 They are likely to want to see six months' worth of bank statements too.

-In addition, they will check how much you owe on credit cards, store cards, loans, car finance, catalogue credit accounts, and so on.
+How much you owe on credit cards, store cards, loans, car finance, catalogue credit accounts, impact your affordability, as existing debts or credit agreements affect your ability to repay loans.

 What about my credit rating?